UPDATED: Aug 2017

-About the Nora Snoring Solution
+About the Smart Nora Snoring Solution

-The Story Behind Nora
+The Story Behind Smart Nora

-Behrouz Hariri, a gentleman from Toronto, Canada, is the co-founder of Nora.
+Behrouz Hariri, a gentleman from Toronto, Canada, is the co-founder of Smart Nora.
 He has a background in product design and consulting.
 Mr. Hariri accredits his father with coming up with the idea in order to solve his own snoring problem.

-Taking his father’s idea to the next level, Hariri further developed the Nora in his garage and tested it in bedrooms of friends and family.
+Taking his father’s idea to the next level, Hariri further developed the Smart Nora in his garage and tested it in bedrooms of friends and family.
 A few months later, he launched a Kickstarter campaign on October 14, 2015 in an effort to raise money for further product development.
 Not surprisingly, the campaign had reached 40% of it’s goal within the first day.
 A month later, on November 12th, Hariri had over 3,400 backers and raised over $800,000, making it one of the more successful Kickstarter campaigns.

 While several factors come into play, the success of Hariri’s Kickstarter campaign may be attributed to the fact that an estimated 40% to 50% of adults deal with snoring on a nightly basis.
 Providing an innovative solution to a common problem and presenting an effective pitch video is a surefire way to realize success on Kickstarter.

-While Nora is a young company, it has already made several appearances in publications and television shows such as Reuters, NBC News, Wired, Maxim, Taxi, Business Insider, and Van Winkle’s among two dozen others.
+While Smart Nora is a young company, it has already made several appearances in publications and television shows such as Reuters, NBC News, Wired, Maxim, Taxi, Business Insider, and Van Winkle’s among two dozen others.

-What is Nora?
+What is Smart Nora?

-The Nora Smart Snoring Solution is an innovative anti-snoring device that’s unlike anything that is currently on the market such as mouthpieces, chinstraps, nose strips, nose clips, throat spray, herbal remedies, etc. In fact, with Nora, you don’t wear, ingest or attach anything to your body.
+The Smart Nora Smart Snoring Solution is an innovative anti-snoring device that’s unlike anything that is currently on the market such as mouthpieces, chinstraps, nose strips, nose clips, throat spray, herbal remedies, etc. In fact, with Smart Nora, you don’t wear, ingest or attach anything to your body.

-It’s an inflatable device that you slide under you pillow and it’s controlled by a small inconspicuous cordless transmitter, appropriately named a “bedsider”, that rests on your nightstand and detects snoring.
-Once snoring is detected, the bedsider transmits a signal to the inflatable device under your pillow and a silent pump is activated.
+It’s an inflatable device that you slide under you pillow and it’s controlled by a small inconspicuous cordless transmitter, named a “pebble”, that rests on your nightstand and detects snoring.
+Once snoring is detected, the pebble transmits a signal to the inflatable device under your pillow and a silent pump is activated.
 This pump inflates or deflates the air pouch inside of the pillow which slowly raises or lowers your head up to 2″ over the course of 30 seconds.
-Nora continuously listens and makes adjustments by raising or lowering your head until snoring is no longer heard.
+Smart Nora continuously listens and makes adjustments by raising or lowering your head until snoring is no longer heard.
 This adjustment process is ongoing throughout the night which keeps your snoring under control.

 The movement of your head is very gradual, allowing you to sleep undisturbed.